What are Early Colleges?

 How Do Early Colleges Benefit Students and Families?

-- Students complete two years of college, a year ahead of their peers
+- Students complete up to two years of college, a year ahead of their peers

-- Have an Associate’s Degree paid for, saving thousands on their first two years of college
+- Can have up to an Associate’s Degree paid for, saving thousands on their first two years of college

 - Mid degrees are highly transferable, so students will have easy access to continuing for their Bachelor Degree at university/college

-- Some Associate’s Degrees, particularly occupational or trade, allow students to enter the workforce immediately upon completion
+- Some programs, particularly occupational or trade, allow students to enter the workforce immediately upon completion